rez3vil/PandaDock/README.md

-# PandaDock: Python-based molecular docking software for bioinformatics and drug design with Physics-Based approach
+# PandaDock: Python-based molecular docking software for bioinformatics and drug design with physics-based approach

 PandaDock is a Python-based molecular docking package designed for bioinformatics and drug design applications.
 It provides a command-line interface for molecular docking simulations, with support for multiple scoring functions and search algorithms.